-Join Joseph Labrecque for an in-depth discussion in this video Animating the content, part of Flash Professional: HTML5 Canvas and WebGL.
+Join Joseph Labrecque for an in-depth discussion in this video Animating the content, part of Adobe Animate CC: HTML5 Canvas and WebGL.

 Now that we have imported the assets…into our WebGL project,…it's time to animate this content in the flash timeline.…We can use all the procedures normally available…to us within Flash Professional to animate this content.…The first three things we'll animate are the mountains,…the buildings and the mist.…So, to do that, we're first going to hide anything…that we don't want to be a distraction.…So that includes all of these items here.…We'll unlock the mountains, buildings and black fog…and selecting a frame span with our mouse,…we can right-click and choose create motion tween.…